pennatula/WPReactomeUploader/README.md

 Script to Upload Reactome pathways in Wikipathways using the Wikipathways webservice.

-Eclipse is used as Java IDE; please be aware to use UTF-8 encoding in Eclipse (this is automated in Linux, for Windows see ***).

 After setting up the project in Eclipse, testing should be performed on a RCbranch, before uploading to the main website.